sofiia-chorna/cgan-fashion-mnist/README.md

 The following plot shows the loss values for both the discriminator and the generator during the training.

 <img src="plots/cgan_losses_100_epoches_v2.png" alt="Loss plot" width="500" />

+The minimum value of the loss of the generator is smaller than for the previous try.

 #### FID score
 FID score starts with the lower value on the first epoch, besides that, it does not seems to be really improved for those 100 epochs.